buildfirst/buildfirst/ch01/01_lint-sample/README.md

 ### Linters are not bullet-proof

 As you may or may not have noticed, there is an important bug in the code that went undetected by both lint tools.
-Using `this` in different scopes while trying to access the same variable just **won't always work as we might've expected**.
+Using `this` in the way we're doing it **won't always work as we might've expected**, since it'll always be bound to the higher order function, and thus we'll share the same counter across all generated functions.

 Here's an usage example portraying that issue.